DOI-USGS/fort-pymdwizard/README.md

 Metadata Wizard
 ===========================================================================================

-The  is a useful tool designed to facilitate FGDC
+The MetadataWizard is a useful tool designed to facilitate FGDC
 metadata creation for spatial and non-spatial data sets.
 It is a cross-platform desktop application built using an open-source Python architecture.